pivotal/docs-tap/namespace-provisioner/use-case4.hbs.md

 automatically by Namespace Provisioner.
 After the changes are reconciled, the secret named **git** is in all provisioned namespaces and is also added to the default service account of those namespaces.

-## Customize Limit Range defaults
+## <a id='custom-lr'></a>Customize Limit Range defaults

 Namespace Provisioner creates the [LimitRange](https://kubernetes.io/docs/concepts/policy/limit-range/) resources on Run clusters in all Namespace Provisioner managed namespaces.
-For more information, see [Default Resources](reference.hbs.md#default-resources).
+For more information, see [Default Resources](default-resources.hbs.md).

 You can opt-in to have the LimitRange resource created on Full and Iterate clusters.
 For more information, see [Set/Update LimitRange defaults for all namespaces](#update-lr) and [Set/Update LimitRange defaults for a specific namespace](#update-lr-specific).